Comparative price levels for investment

 Table 2 shows the PLIs for the main categories of construction expenditure (residential buildings, non-residential buildings and civil engineering works).
 Countries are sorted according to their overall price level for investment shown in the first column.
 As in Table 1, the shaded fields indicate the highest and lowest PLIs per category among all 37 participating countries.
 The highest and lowest PLIs among the 28 EU Member States are marked in bold.

-Among all 37 countries, the highest price levels for all construction categories were observed in Switzerland.
-The lowest price levels for residential buildings, non-residential buildings and civil engineering works were observed in Turkey and the former Yugoslav Republic of Macedonia, in Turkey and Bosnia and Herzegovina, and in Albania, respectively.
+Among all 37 countries, Switzerland has the highest price levels for all construction categories except for residential buildings, for which Iceland is the most expensive.
+The lowest price levels under 50 % of the EU average were observed for residential buildings, non-residential buildings and civil engineering works in the former Yugoslav Republic of Macedonia, Turkey and Albania, respectively.

 Price dispersion is most apparent within the 37-country group.
 It is much less significant in the euro area (EA-19) than in the EU as a whole.
 Price dispersion for all categories of construction is higher than that for total investment, due to the higher share of labour input into construction and the high dispersion of wages across countries.
 Price dispersion is less in civil engineering than for residential and non-residential buildings.